awesome-spectral-indices/awesome-spectral-indices/README.md

 ---

+> [!IMPORTANT]
+> As of 2026-07-29, the old Read the Docs website is no longer available, and Awesome Spectral Indices has started its migration to v1.
+>
+> The existing API will not change during this process and can continue to be used as usual.
+It will be migrated fully to v1 at a later stage.
+More details and a new website are coming soon.

 > [!WARNING]
 > Due to recent submissions of automatically generated spectral indices lacking scientific validation, Awesome Spectral Indices has adopted a new AI and Scientific Validation Policy.
 >